In the guide

 All former foodstuffs to be used as animal feed must be safe and wholesome for the intended species and must not be mouldy or contaminated with foreign bodies etc.

-Surplus food originating from retailers, distributors, wholesalers & manufacturers
+Surplus food originating from retailers, distributors, wholesalers and manufacturers

 The following two types of food products fall into the lowest category of animal by-product material (category 3) and so must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013; they are not eligible to be fed to livestock under any circumstances.

+Raw meat and fish.
 Products that require cooking before consumption, including meat and fish off-cuts - for example, scampi, fish fingers, raw sausages, chicken kiev, bacon.
-These products must be disposed of at approved premises by one of the prescribed methods - for example, by rendering, incineration, or disposal at an approved biogas or composting plant, or as prescribed by EU Regulation (EC) No 1069/2009 laying down health rules as regards animal by-products and derived products not intended for human consumption.
+These products must be disposed of at approved premises by one of the prescribed methods - for example, by rendering, incineration, or disposal at an approved biogas or composting plant, or as prescribed by Regulation (EC) No 1069/2009 laying down health rules as regards animal by-products and derived products not intended for human consumption.

 However, small quantities of category 3 ABP from retailers', distributors' or manufacturers' premises (up to 20 kg) may be disposed of to landfill as normal business waste, with no requirement for commercial documentation or labelling.
 This derogation applies to businesses generating no more than 20 kg of category 3 ABP a week.
 This does not mean that a business generating 50 kg a week can put 20 kg in landfill and then treat the remaining 30 kg as ABP.
 The 20 kg derogation is a weekly limit, not an average limit over a number of weeks.

 Any small business taking advantage of this derogation will need to keep detailed records to show the type and total weight of each batch of category 3 material sent to landfill each week - for example, '17 December 2020: five bags of raw mince weighing in total 15 kg'.